robcarver17/skipperman/docs/ticksheets_choose_group_SI_skipper_help.md

 It won't be exactly the same, as the groups shown might be different.

-# Download qualification progress for registered cadets.
+# Download qualification progress for registered cadets

 Click on the download button and you will get a spreadsheet for all the cadets at the event: